-Santen is working to build an organization and people that enables employees with a variety of professional and cultural backgrounds to maximize their abilities, regardless of age, gender, nationality or presence of disability, with full respect for the diverse values of our employees.
+The Santen Group is working to build an organization and people that enables employees with a variety of professional and cultural backgrounds to maximize their abilities, regardless of age, gender, nationality or presence of disability, with full respect for the diverse values of our employees.
 We also provide our employees with equal opportunities for compensation without discrimination.
-Due to the global expansion of our business, the percentage of our overseas employees at the end of March 2017 reached 46%.
-Increasing numbers of overseas employees are being promoted to executive and managerial positions.
+The ratio of female in Santen Group is 41% as of April 1, 2018.

 1. Reduce overtime work by 5%.